airslate-oss/setup-specmatic/README.md

 it will pull it from [specmatic releases](https://github.com/znsio/specmatic/releases).

 **Note:** The `setup-specmatic` action uses packages which are built by specmatic side.
-The action does not build golang from source code.
+The action does not build JAR files from source code.

 ## Usage